-3 Ade P. Dopamu is a proponent of this approach.
+&lt;sup>39 Ade P. Dopamu is a proponent of this approach.
 See Ade P. Dopamu, "African Religion (Afrel) and National Security in Yoruba Perspective," M. A. Folorunsho, et al. eds.
 Religion and National Security, Ijebu-Ode: Alamek Press Ltd, 2006; Ade Dopamu, "The Yoruba Religious System," Africa Update, 6/3 (Summer 1999) available at http://web.ccsu.edu/afstudy/supdt99.htm see also Akiti G. Alamu, "Exploring Indigenous Religious Tenets for Democratic Sustainability in Contemporary Nigerian Society," Munyaradzi Mawere and Tendai R. Mwanaka, Democracy, Good Governance and Development in Africa, Bamenda: Langa Research & Publishing Common Initiative Group, 2015, 215.

-the traditional African beliefs that it abhorred.
+within the control of God.
+The ancestors played key roles in maintaining the harmony of the space, which is occupied by both animate and inanimate beings.
+But the concept did not go unchallenged by Christians who condemned and even demonized many religious practices in Africa in the process of evangelization.
+Consequently, Christianity has not been able to fully penetrate the African consciousness or root out the traditional African beliefs that it abhorred.
 More importantly, as Christianity struggled for dominance in Africa, Christians learned that their religion was more superficial, materialistic, and secular than they had thought possible.
 To be sure, Christians thought that they had a more deeply spiritual religion than the African Religion that they encountered, but the modern resurgence of African Religion and its syncretism with Christianity starkly demonstrates that Christians may not have succeeded as much as they had imaged.